Can you secure life insurance after a hepatitis diagnosis…

 If your IBS is more severe, has led to any other medical conditions (such as mental health conditions) or you’re on strong medication to treat your symptoms, you may experience inflated premiums.

-A friendly member of our team can help you to source quotes from a variety of providers to help you find the most affordable cover.
+A friendly member of our team can help you to source quotes from a variety of providers to help you find affordable cover.

 Yes, as with life insurance, it’s still possible to secure critical illness cover with IBS.